Pure Happiness

 crockpot casserole cabbage

 It cooked for about 6-7 hours.
 I ladled a serving into my bowl and topped it with olives (do I seriously add olives to everything?
 It’s becoming apparent that I do).
-Sorry Kal–you can omit the olives. :smile:
+Sorry Kal–you can omit the olives. 🙂

 cabbage casserole crockpot